-I have been convinced for years that programs like the one planned for today -- bringing together providers and consumers of health care with those having public responsibility in this area -- are an essential prerequisite to meeting our common goal of providing quality health care to all our citizens -- rich or poor, black or white, urban or rural -at prices they can afford to pay.
+I have been convinced for years that programs like the one planned for today -- bringing together providers of health care and those having public responsibility in this area -- are an essential prerequisite to meeting our common goal of providing quality health care to all our citizens -- rich or poor, black or white, urban or rural -- at prices they can afford to pay.

-It is about time we all realized that, like it or not, each of us, and the interests we represent, will play an important role in determining how health care will be provided to Pennsylvanians and all Americans.
+It is about time we all realize that, like it or not, each of us, and the interests we represent, will play an important role in determining how health care will be provided to Minnesotans and all Americans.

 For too long we have been isolated from each other, with consumers complaining to fellow consumers, providers talking mainly with each other, and public officials often in a position of having to choose between two extremes.
-Only by coming together as we have today can a basis of understanding develop that can lay a solid foundation for the improvements in our health care system that we all desire.
+Only by meetings like we have today can a basis of understanding develop that can lay a solid foundation for the improvements in our health care system.

-The timing of this conference is most appropriate.
-Decisions will be made in the next several months here in Pennsylvania, and in other states around the country, as well as by the federal government, that will profoundly influence our ability to meet the health care needs of our citizens for generations to come.
+The timing of your annual meeting is most appropriate.
+Decisions will be made in the next several months here in Minnesota, and in other states, as well as by the federal government, that will profoundly influence our ability to meet the health care needs of our citizens for generations to come.

-Despite great strides that have been made through the efforts of dedicated health professionals in prevention and treatment of illness, injury, and disability, and despite the fact that many Americans receive excellent health care, at prices they can afford, far too many of our people remain outside or on the periphery of our nation's health care system.
+Despite great strides that have been made through the efforts of dedicated health professionals and state comprehensive health planning agencies in the prevention and treatment of illness, injury, and disability, and despite the fact that many Americans receive excellent health care, at prices they can afford, far too many of our people remain outside or on the periphery of our nation's health care system.